Skip to main content Scroll Top

 BrazilAgricultural applications

-1. Rail Transport – Sulfur is transported from production sites via rail to the Iranian border.
+1. Rail transport from production sites to the Iranian border

-2. Transshipment at Sarakhs or Lotfabad – The cargo is reloaded onto Iranian railcars due to different rail gauge standards between Turkmenistan and Iran.
+2. Transshipment at Sarakhs or Lotfabad, due to different rail gauges

 Annual Sulfur Export Volumes